AM Learn Logo

 Collections to Classrooms / Ngā kohinga ki ngā akomanga

-This is a 2-hour practical, hands-on professional development workshop for teachers.
-The digital resource supports teachers in using museum collections to explore the big ideas, contexts, and practices of the Aotearoa New Zealand Histories curriculum.
-Participants will need to bring their laptops.
-During the workshop, teachers will meet and work with the team Lucy Mackintosh (Historian & Lead Project Curator), James Taylor (Online Collections Information and Partnership Manager), and Tangimai Fitzgerald (Learning Manager) to navigate the digital resource, learn how taonga were selected from the collections, and explore their history and significance to Tāmaki Makaurau.
-They will then collaborate in small groups to choose a collection item and plan a unit of work to take back and implement in their classrooms.
-The session will conclude with a Q&A, and all participants will receive free entry to the DIVA exhibition after the workshop.
+This is a practical, hands-on workshop with a new digital resource called, Collections to Classroom.
+This resource supports teachers using museum collections to explore the big ideas, contexts, and practices of the Aotearoa New Zealand Histories curriculum.
+You will get to meet and work with the project team, Lucy Mackintosh (Historian & Curator), James Taylor (Online Collections Information and Partnership Manager), and Tangimai Fitzgerald (Learning Manager) to navigate the digital resource, learn how taonga were selected from the collections, and explore their history and significance to Tāmaki Makaurau.
+We are allowing time in the workshop for the group to breakup in small groups; to collaborate and plan a unit of work on a collection item you choose as a takeaway resource you can implement in your classrooms.
+We will finish with a Q&A session, and an evaluation survey for the workshop.
+We are excited to share all participants will receive FREE entry to the DIVA exhibition after the workshop.

-Time: 4.00 to 6.00 pm
+Time: 4.00 to 6.00 pm (Light refreshments provided)

 Register here